Huertas97/Text_Mining/README.md

 # Text Mining
-Final project of the subject of Text Mining of the Master in Bioinformatics and Computational Biology of the Universidad Autónoma de Madrid (2019-2020).
+Final project of Text Mining subject of the Master in Bioinformatics and Computational Biology of the Universidad Autónoma de Madrid (2019-2020).

 # **Author**
 Álvaro Huertas García